-May I, as a Candidate, view all parts of the ballot counting process?
+Can a candidate view all parts of the ballot counting process?
 Yes, the ballot counting process is open to public observation.
 If you wish to observe the process, you may go to the lobby, located on the 1st floor of the Norwalk headquarters, to check in and be provided with an observer's badge.
 Tours are available.